 How to get a job in Canada

-Canadian employers will require a résumé rather than the UK standard CV and covering letter.
-A résumé is designed to be more concise and tailored to each individual job application.
+You'll apply for jobs in a similar way as you would in the UK - with an initial application, either an online form or résumé.
+If successful, this often leads to an interview.
+As mentioned, Canadian employers will require a résumé rather than the UK standard CV and cover letter.
+A résumé is designed to be more concise and tailored to each job application.
 A writing guide, along with downloadable examples, can be found at Settlement.org.

-You'll need an International Experience Canada (IEC) working holiday visa to carry out summer work in Canada, which you can apply for online via the Government of Canada.
+You'll need an International Experience Canada (IEC) working holiday visa to carry out summer work in the country.

 If you hold a Bachelors degree, are fluent in English and have hands-on teaching experience, becoming an English tutor may be the job for you.

 With English being one of Canada's official languages, demand is relatively low for international English teachers.
-Canadian citizens are at a greater advantage for filling teaching positions, however there are a number of opportunities in Canada's larger cities, such as Toronto and Vancouver, for Teaching English as a Foreign Language (TEFL) certified candidates.
+Canadian citizens are at a greater advantage for filling teaching positions, however there are a number of opportunities in Canada's larger cities, such as Toronto and Vancouver, for Teaching English as a Foreign Language (TEFL).Be warned, though, competition to secure one of these posts is tough.

-An internship is the perfect way for any student or graduate to immerse themselves in Canadian culture, enhancing their skills and proving themselves to future employers in an exciting environment.
+An internship is the perfect way for you to immerse yourself in Canadian culture, enhancing your skills and proving yourself to future employers in an exciting environment.
 In order to complete an internship in Canada, you'll need to secure the correct work permit or visa (see Canadian visas for more information).

 If you're looking for an internship in Canada, here are some good places to start: